bluerobotics/bluerobotics.github.io/brov2/assembly.md

 ## Mounting the Lights

+To install the Lumen mounts you will need the following tools and items:

+- The bag with the Lumen mounts, O-rings, and 4 M3x12 socket head cap screws (included with ROV)
+- 2.5mm hex driver (included with ROV)
+- 2 side panels

 Loop 1 size 133 O-ring from the bag that had the Lumen Mounts and screws around each Lumen Mount and Lumen as shown below.

 <img src="/lumen/cad/lumen-tutorial-14.png" class="img-responsive" style="max-width:700px" />

 ## Mounting the Tether to the Frame

 The tether needs to be firmly mounted to the frame to prevent the tether penetrator from being loosened.
+To do this, you will need the following tools and items:

-To do this start by grabbing the bag with 5 large zip ties and a thimble.
+- Bag with thimble and 5 large zip ties

-[picture of the bag]
+- Tether
+- ROV frame

 1. Grab the tether between around 12 inches away from the tether penetrator.